opensearch-project/documentation-website/_opensearch/install/helm.md

 ## Prerequisites

-The default Helm chart deploys a 3-node cluster.
-We recommend that you have 8 GiB of memory available for this deployment.
+The default Helm chart deploys a three-node cluster.
+We recommend that you have at least 8 GiB of memory available for this deployment.
 You can expect the deployment to fail if, say, you have less than 4 GiB of memory available.

 ## Install OpenSearch using Helm